 - Showcase the importance of physician mental health and wellbeing by having it come from the top.
-Get your leadership involved - have them share their own stories, talk about #NPSADay and highlight the organization's ongoing and upcoming efforts to create a culture of wellbeing, such as implementing the five actions from ALL IN: WellBeing First for Healthcare's Rescue Package that can build the foundation for a long-term wellbeing strategy. - Health organizations can serve as a pivotal resource for physicians.
-There are programs you can implement for workforce wellbeing, such as the Practice Transformation Initiative, the Interactive Screening Program, Schwartz Rounds, and Stress First Aid. - Utilize the NPSADay.org Toolkit to spread the word about #NPSADay in your newsletter, by hanging posters or sending postcards to remind leadership and your organization about the importance of preventing physician suicide.
+Get your leadership involved have them share their own stories, talk about #NPSADay and highlight the organization's ongoing and upcoming efforts to create a culture of wellbeing by implementing the ALL IN: Caring for Caregivers program, which can build the foundation for a long-term wellbeing strategy, and removing intrusive mental health questions from applications by participating in the ALL IN: WellBeing First Challenge. - Health organizations can serve as a pivotal resource for physicians.
+There are programs you can implement for workforce wellbeing, such as the ALL IN: Caring for Caregivers program, the American Medical Association's Joy in Medicine Health System Recognition Program, the Interactive Screening Program, Schwartz Rounds, and Stress First Aid. - Utilize the NPSADay.org Toolkit to spread the word about #NPSADay in your newsletter, by hanging posters or sending postcards to remind leadership and your organization about the importance of preventing physician suicide.